wso2/docs-ei/en/micro-integrator/docs/setup/brokers/deploy-rabbitMQ.md

     ```bash
     sudo ./rabbitmq-server -detached
     ```

-5. To enable management plugin, execute the following command
+5. To enable the management plugin, execute the following command:

     ```bash
     sudo ./rabbitmq-plugins enable rabbitmq_management
     ```

-6. Visit the following url to view the UI
+6. Visit the following url to view the UI:

     ```bash
     http://localhost:15672/#/
     ```

-## Production Guideline

-For deployment please refer the [Downloading and Installing RabbitMQ](https://www.rabbitmq.com/download.html) official guide of RabbitMQ.

-### High-Availability with RabbitMQ
+## Using RabbitMQ in production

+When you move your RabbitMQ deployment to production, be sure to follow the instructions and guidelines specified in the official [RabbitMQ Documentation](https://www.rabbitmq.com/download.html).

+For **high availability** in the RabbitMQ cluster, note the following:

-For highly availability, rabbitmq servers need to be clustered.
-Please refer the [Clustering Guide](https://www.rabbitmq.com/clustering.html).
+-  RabbitMQ servers need to be clustered.
+Refer the [RabbitMQ Clustering Guide](https://www.rabbitmq.com/clustering.html).

-!!!
-Tip
-     - Minimum node count recommended for clustering is 3 since RabbitMQ uses a [Quorum based distributed consensus](https://www.rabbitmq.com/clustering.html#node-count).
+-  The minimum of three nodes are recommended for a RabbitMQ cluster.
+This is because RabbitMQ uses [Quorum-based distributed consensus].(https://www.rabbitmq.com/clustering.html#node-count).
-     - Queues need to be mirrored for high availability and for fault tolerance.
-Refer [Mirrored Queues](https://www.rabbitmq.com/ha.html).
+-  RabbitMQ **queues** need to be mirrored for high availability and fault tolerance.
+Refer [Mirrored Queues](https://www.rabbitmq.com/ha.html) for details.